 Setting the Update Mode for ExSync

-2. From here, select the required deployment policy.
-A default deployment policy is created automatically when Exclaimer Signature Manager Outlook Edition is installed and a deployment share is specified in the setup wizard, but additional deployment policies can also be added.
+- From here, select the required deployment policy.
+A default deployment policy is created automatically when Exclaimer Signature Manager Outlook Edition is installed and a deployment share is specified in the setup wizard.
+You can add additional deployment policies.

-4. Set the frequency with which ExSync should check for new signatures (in minutes) or choose to update once at runtime only.
-Selecting once at runtime only sets ExSync to update immediately and then to close down, whilst defining a set frequency updates at continuous intervals.
+- Set the frequency with which ExSync should check for new signatures (in minutes) or choose to update Once at runtime only.
+Selecting Once at runtime only sets ExSync to update immediately and then to close down, whilst defining a set frequency updates at continuous intervals.